streamlit/docs/content/library/advanced-features/app-testing/automate-tests.md

 The workflow has a `streamlit` job that executes a series of steps.
 The job runs on a Docker container with the `ubuntu-latest` image.

-- `actions/checkout@v4` checks out the current repository code from GitHub and copies the code to the job environment
+- `actions/checkout@v4` checks out the current repository code from GitHub and copies the code to the job environment.
-- `actions/setup-python@v5` installs Python version 3.11
+- `actions/setup-python@v5` installs Python version 3.11.

 ### Running the app tests